tirbal/tirbal/README.md

 ## Record accepted

 In order for a record to be accepted:
 * match must be 1v1 or 2v2.
-1v2 record will be discarded.
+1v2 records will be discarded.
 * all record players must have plaid in at least 2 different teams.
-The record will be discarded until this condition is met.
+Any record will be discarded until this condition is met.

 Example: admitting a new 2v2 record is being considered.
 This record will be taken into account if and only if each single player have already played in a 1v1 or in another 2v2 with a different team-mate.